S-Spence/CV_Object_Classifier/README.md

 ## WIP: This is a quick sample project using the coco-ssd pre-trained model.
-I am working on linking a custom model to the project to increase classification accuracy for a specific task.
+I am working on enhancing the user interface and providing more detailed instructions.
+I also plan to link a custom model to the project to increase classification accuracy for a specific task.

 A [YouTube Tutorial](https://www.youtube.com/watch?v=SksXKCdeWkM) by CoderOne guided this sample project using TenforFlow.js and React.